Peruvian cuisine: Other regional dishes

 Copús is one of the best-known dishes of Piura.
 Its ingredients are ripe fried bananas, camotes (sweet potatoes), and seasoned hen, turkey, goat, and mutton.
 The meat is cooked in a furnace under the ground; this method is different from using a pachamanca since the furnace is covered with blankets and clay.

 Yuca chupe or cassava soup is one of the variations in which the Peruvians enjoy cassava.

 Currently, ostrich meat is being raised on farms in Arequipa, although its consumption is not widespread and limited to urban areas.

 Sangrecita: A dish of cooked chicken blood seasoned with garlic, onion, chilli and herbs and commonly served with potatoes, sweet potatoes or cassava.

 Crema de tarwi (tarwi soup): Tarwi is a vegetable native to the mountains of Bolivia, Ecuador, and Peru.
 In addition to its use in soup, tarwi is used in much of Peruvian cuisine, including sancochado.
 Fresh tarwi can be used in stews, purees, sauces, desserts and in a variation of cebiche.
 In some areas, locals call it chocho.
 Its cultivation has recently expanded to all the countries of the Andean region.
 In Peru, it is principally grown in the areas of Cajamarca, Ancash, the Mantaro Valley, Ayacucho, Cusco, and Puno.

 Tarwi can also be found in beverages (such as papaya juice with tarwi flour).
 Tarwi has been shown to have a higher vegetable protein content than soy.
 In pre-Incan and Incan times, it was an important part of the mostly vegetarian diet of the region.
 It was consumed with small quantities of meat and dried fish, providing an abundant source of protein for the population.
 Tarwi seeds have been found in Nazca tombs and in representations of Tiahuanaco ceramics.

 Chifa

-Chifa (from the Mandarin words 吃饭 "chi1 fan4", meaning "to eat rice") is the Peruvian term for Peruvian-Chinese food (or for a Peruvian-Chinese fusion restaurant).
+Chifa (from the Mandarin words 吃饭 "chī fàn", meaning "to eat rice") is the Peruvian term for Peruvian-Chinese food (or for a Peruvian-Chinese fusion restaurant).
 Because many Chinese ingredients are hard to find in Peru, the Chinese modified their cuisine and incorporated many Peruvian elements (mainly Spanish, native and African) into their cuisine, and the popularity of chifa has made it hard to find authentic Chinese cuisine in Peru.